Practical Strategies for Enhancing the Valley Splitting in Si/SiGe Quantum Wells: Theoretical treatment of alloy disorder in 1D and 2D models

 For 2D models, we divide the atoms on layer $l$ into cells of width $\Delta x$.
 We assume the dot envelope function is separable, $\Psi(x,y,z) = \psi_{xz}(x,z)\psi_y(y)$, and we take $\psi_y(y)$ to be the ground state of a parabolic confinement potential with characteristic orbital splitting $\hbar \omega_y$.
 The Si concentration in each cell, weighted by the dot wavefunction, is given by

-where $A_{j,l}$ is the set of atoms in the $j$th x-cell and the $l$th layer, $\mathds{1}$ is the indicator function, and $w_\text{2D}(a)$ is proportional to the dot orbital wavefunction in the $y$ direction.
+where $A_{j,l}$ is the set of atoms in the $j$th cell along $\hat x$, in the $l$th layer, $\mathds{1}$ is the indicator function, and $w_\text{2D}(a)$ is proportional to the dot orbital wavefunction in the $y$ direction.
 Proper normalization should ensure that

 Because there are 2 atoms per unit cell per layer, we can approximate the sum as an integral using

 Thus, we find

 where $y_a$ is measured from the center of the dot, and $a_y = \sqrt{\hbar / m_t \omega_y}$.
 In this case, we adopt the same vertical cell dimension $\Delta z$ as the 1D model, and a lateral cell width of $\Delta x = a_0/2$ for the 2D cell model.
 Thus, we account for concentration fluctuations in each cell of a 2D model by taking the weighted average Si concentration in each cell of size $\Delta x\times \Delta z$, where the weight function is given by Eq.~(\ref{weight2d}).